anirudhkp1/Financial_Analyst_and_Realtime_Portfolio_Analyst/README.md

 Responsibilities:

-Query Evaluation: Determines whether a query is simple (e.g., "Show my last 10 transactions") or complex (e.g., "Analyze my spending trends").
+-Query Evaluation: Determines whether a query is simple (e.g., "Show my last 10 transactions") or complex (e.g., "Analyze my spending trends").

-Simple Queries: Directly uses the query_db tool to retrieve and respond to basic data requests.
+-Simple Queries: Directly uses the query_db tool to retrieve and respond to basic data requests.

-Complex Queries: Coordinates with data_analyst by:
+-Complex Queries: Coordinates with data_analyst by:

-Using query_db to understand the data
+-Using query_db to understand the data

-Delegating statistical analysis
+-Delegating statistical analysis

-Interpreting real statistical results for actionable financial advice
+-Interpreting real statistical results for actionable financial advice

 Outputs: Financial insights grounded in actual numbers (e.g., "Your food expenses make up 48% of your total spend").